react-native-community/cli/packages/cli-platform-apple/README.md

 # @react-native-community/cli-platform-apple

 This package is part of the [React Native CLI](../../README.md).
-It contains utilities for building reusable commands targetting Apple platforms.
+It contains utilities for building reusable commands targeting Apple platforms.

 ## Installation